HomeArticlesHow to Budget With an Irregular Income

 "My floor income in January was $2,100.
 My non-negotiables were $2,340.
 I had been managing that $240 gap for three winters with credit cards.
 The gap was structural — it existed every slow month regardless of what I did in fast months.
 We renegotiated my car insurance ($87/month lower), switched my phone plan ($45/month lower), and added one retainer client that guaranteed $600/month minimum.
 The gap became a $392 surplus.
 That winter was the first one I ended without new credit card debt in four years."

-— Composite example based on reader-reported experiences.
-Details represent common floor budget restructuring outcomes, not a specific individual.
+Composite example based on reader-reported floor-budget restructuring outcomes, not a specific individual.

 Once the non-negotiables are protected within floor income, create a system for routing money that arrives above the floor.
 Every dollar above floor income is pre-assigned before it arrives.

-The CFPB's 2020 evidence-based review of emergency savings strategies found that commitment mechanisms — including separate, purpose-labeled accounts — consistently increased savings deposits and reduced savings withdrawals compared to single-account approaches.
+Research on emergency savings consistently finds that commitment mechanisms — including separate, purpose-labeled accounts — improve savings behavior compared with keeping all funds in one place.
+Consumer Financial Protection Bureau savings research supports this broad principle.
 For variable-income earners, this structural separation is not a preference — it is the mechanism that makes income smoothing work in practice.

 The slow month works — not because income was adequate, but because the reserve was pre-funded in good months.